For urgent consular assistance call

 Children born in the UAE to Emirati fathers automatically become UAE citizens.
 They must enter and leave the UAE on UAE passports.

-Child custody decisions are based on Islamic law.
-Speak to a lawyer about custody disputes.
-Find out if your children could be prevented from leaving the country.
+Sharia law may be applied in child custody disputes.
+Speak to a lawyer about custody disputes and find out if your children could be prevented from leaving the country.

 More information:

-The Islamic holiday month of Ramadan will be from mid April to mid May in 2021.
+The Islamic holiday month of Ramadan is observed in the UAE.
 Respect religious and cultural customs and laws at this time.

 The UAE is a mostly Muslim country with strict standards of dress and behaviour.
 Take care not to offend.